NSLS-II-BMM/BeamlineManual/docs/desktop.rst

   Workspace folder

-Note that there is a button on the icon bar at the bottom of the screen for Hephaestus.
+Note that there is a button on the icon bar at the bottom of the screen for |hephaestus|.

-In the new data security regime, launching Athena as the beamline account (``xf06bm``) is not very helpful given that it cannot access the data.
+In the new data security regime, launching |athena| as the beamline account (``xf06bm``) is not very helpful given that it cannot access the data.

-If data are accessed by opening a terminal window and doing ``su - <username>`` followed by authentication with password and DUO, first ``cd`` to the proposal directory, the start Athena with this
+If data are accessed by opening a terminal window and doing ``su -
-command:
+<username>`` followed by authentication with password and DUO (see
+:numref:`section %s <data>`), first ``cd`` to the proposal directory, then start |athena| with this command:

 .. code-block:: bash

    dathena > /dev/null 2>&1 &

-That will open Athena and suppress the large stream of uniteresting warning messages from the graphics tool kit.
+That will open |athena| and suppress the large stream of uniteresting warning messages from the graphics tool kit.